ksauby/ioos-metadata/_docs/ioos-metadata-profile-v1-2.md

 ##### A single buoy or station measuring data at a fixed depth/height

-In this scenario, the buoy or station has one of the two following sensor setups:
+In this scenario, the buoy or station is located at a fixed point in space (as defined by its latitude, longitude, and altitude/depth) while data is measured at different points in time.
+It can have one of the two following sensor setups:

 - a single sensor package, or
 - multiple sensor packages, all of which have been placed at the same vertical (height/depth) position and all record data with the same sampling frequency.

-Regardless of the sensor setup, the location (as defined by its latitude, longitude, and altitude/depth) is fixed while data is measured at different points in time.

 For this scenario, set the: